 Of course, this printable reading log can also be used to track vacation or holiday reading, inviting your child to record and rate each book they read.
 The reading log pages are available to download and print below.

 Printing Your Reading Log

-Click here to download.
+Printable Reading Log.
 This will open a 2 page PDF document.
 Download or save the PDF to your own computer.
 Open the PDF and print the page you require.
 When printing, select “Fit to printable area” (or similar) to ensure the page fits with your printer type and local paper size (these have been created at A4 size).
-I suggest printing onto card stock or matte photo paper.
-Laminate the printed cards for durability.

 Having trouble accessing or downloading the file?
 Please try a different internet browser.